Laurie R. Santos: Career and research

 In 2003, she began as an assistant professor in psychology and cognitive science at Yale University, earning tenure as an associate professor in 2009.
 Her research investigates the evolutionary origins of the human mind by comparing the cognitive abilities of humans and non-human animals, including primates and canines.
 Santos was Yale's director of undergraduate studies in psychology from 2010 to 2015.

 In June 2016, Santos was named the head of Silliman College, one of the 14 undergraduate residential colleges at Yale, succeeding Nicholas Christakis.
 Santos was succeeded by Arielle Baskin-Sommers in March 2023.

-Santos' Yale course, "Psychology and the Good Life” focuses on answering questions like: “What actually makes us happy?” and “What can we do to achieve the good life?”
-Her course has become the most popular class in Yale history and as a result, Yale has made it available externally on the online learning platform Coursera in March 2018 as "The Science of Well-Being."
+Santos' Yale course, "Psychology and the Good Life" focuses on answering questions like: "What actually makes us happy?" and "What can we do to achieve the good life?"
+Her course has become the most popular class in Yale history and as a result, in March 2018 Yale made it available on the online learning platform Coursera as "The Science of Well-Being".
 As of November 2018, over 170,000 people from at least 170 countries have enrolled in the online course.